-- This Safeguarding & Child Protection policy; - The School Behaviour Policy;

-- ➤ The Foundation Code of Conduct and school Staff Behaviour Guidance; - The role of the DSL (including the identity of the DSL and any deputies); - ➤ The use of CPOMS (Child Protection Online Monitoring System); - Latest version of 'Keeping Children Safe in Education' (currently Sept 2023); - Safeguarding concerns or allegations made about staff (Whistleblowing) - Any national safeguarding focus
+- This Safeguarding & Child Protection policy; - ➤ The School Behaviour Policy; - > The Foundation Code of Conduct and school Staff Behaviour Guidance; - The role of the DSL (including the identity of the DSL and any deputies); - ➤ The use of CPOMS (Child Protection Online Monitoring System); - > Latest version of 'Keeping Children Safe in Education' (currently Sept 2023); - > Safeguarding concerns or allegations made about staff (Whistleblowing) - Any national safeguarding focus logged to show that each staff member has read and understood the document and posed questions/clarified misunderstanding with the DSL by the end of the second week of term.

-Copies of these policies and DFE guidance (including a copy of Part one and Annex A of the KCSIE'23 document) are provided to staff at induction.
+Copies of these policies and DFE guidance (including a copy of Part one and Annex B of the KCSIE'24 document) are provided to staff at induction.
 All our staff are made aware of the systems which support safeguarding in our school, and these are explained to them as part of staff induction.
-Evidence is logged to show that each staff member has read and understood the document and posed questions/clarified misunderstanding with the DSL by the end of the second week of term.
+Evidence is